axiomhq/next-axiom/README.md

 To capture routing errors we can use the [Error Handling](https://nextjs.org/docs/app/building-your-application/routing/error-handling) mechanism of Next.

 Create a new file named `error.tsx` under your `/app` directory.
-Inside your component function use the logger to ingest the error to Axiom. e.g:
+Inside your component function use the logger to ingest the error to Axiom.

+Example:

 ```typescript
 "use client";